ECN380 Energy Markets and Regulation

 Approved exercises and paper presentation.
 Valid for two years.
 No re-examination.

-Oral examination (100%) over the project work and relevant course material.
+Oral examination (100%) over the project work and relevant course material arranged during the exam period.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).